papermoonio/polkadot-ecosystem-docs-draft/docs/.snippets/code/build-on-polkadot/xcm/asset-transfer-api/reference/transfer-arg-opts.md

     `transferLiquidToken` ++"boolean"++

     Declares if this will transfer liquidity tokens.
-Default is false.
+Default is `false`.

     ---